Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 > If you want to contribute to this tutorial head over to https://github.com/Rkoturdo-Ndo/GW2-Tutorial.
 Whether it is just raising awareness of issues or actually contributing text, everything is welcome.

+**Though you certainly can, this is not necessarily intended to be read from start  to finish.
+Rather use it as a way to read about things when you are unsure.**

 ![Southsun](img/en/Southsun.jpg)

 [TOC]